 Each personality type is likely to be suitable for four different functions that keep society moving.
 Some of these functions are shared by different personality types.
 Experts have ranked these functions from dominant (or the most likely function) to inferior (or the least likely function.)

 Let’s start with the dominant function of ENTJ types: Extraverted Thinking (Te.)
-As their dominant cognitive function, ENTJ types tend to express their conclusions, which can come across as judgemental.
+As their dominant cognitive function, ENTJ types tend to express their conclusions, which can come across as judgmental.
 Their expression comes from their desire to impose rational order on the world around them, to gain control of the big picture.
 Don’t let this offend you if you are not an ENTJ.
 The person is just trying to make their voice heard with good intentions.

 The auxiliary function of ENTJ types is Introverted Intuition (Ni.)
 ENTJs often trust their instincts to help guide them towards their goals.
 They are always working to reach a goal or conclusion in the bigger picture but remain cautious in their approach.
 While they trust their instincts, they are open to other views and take their time when reaching decisions.
 Gut feelings are very important to ENTJs.